snabbco/snabb/README.md

 A few functions have arguments in a different order to make optional ones easier.
 This is a bit confusing sometimes, so check the examples or source code.

-It would be nice to be API compatible with other projects, especially Luaposix, and luasocket.
+It would be nice to be API compatible with other projects, especially Luaposix, luasocket, nixio.
+I should have probably looked at these before I started, but things can be changed.

 ### Issues